adrianerrea/System-Development-CNN-Master-Thesis/README.md

 This was designed and deployed as a need of the omelette producer to improve their quality process.
 In particular, they aimed for a system that was able to classify incorrect printing labels from their line of production.
 So that was cleary a binary classification task with a huge variety of labels (types of omelettes, different printing mistakes, different printing languages and so on).

-So the main problem was divided in two different ones: a ML problem with an omelette images dataset looking for the best model to classify correctly all the different labels prinitng and other task embedding all the hardware and software involved into a system to make it work in a production line.
+So the main problem was divided in two different ones: a ML problem with an omelette images dataset looking for the best model to classify correctly all the different labels printing and other task embedding all the hardware and software involved into a system to make it work in a production line.

 For the Machine Learning task, I used Tensorflow and Keras to develop the neural networks.
 Specifically, I tried a Basic CNN, VGG16 and VGG16 with Fine-Tuning to compare their results.
 Besides that, my first intuition was to develop a model to do well on a single omelette reference.
 If that was the case, I would try to develop a more generalist model to do it well on all the printing labels.
 For this ML task, I also had to preprocess the data, label the data manually (hard stuff, trust me) and reduce the size of each image before starting off.